OsiriX-Foundation/karnak-documentation/content/userguide/projects.en.md

 ![Project secret history](/userguide/project_secret_history.png)

-{{% notice note %}}
+> [!WARNING]
-Changing the project secret can cause data consistency issues between old and new de-identified DICOM instances.
+> Changing the project secret can cause data consistency issues between old and new de-identified DICOM instances.
 Use this feature with caution and only when necessary.
-{{% /notice %}}

 A destination is associated with a project for de-identification, as described in the [Destination configuration](../gateway/destinations/#6-de-identification).

-To generate new values and pseudonymize some patient information, Karnak uses a hash function seeded with the project secret.
+To generate new values like UIDs and pseudonymize some patient information, Karnak uses a hash function seeded with the project secret.
 This makes the generated values unique per project and deterministic as long as the secret does not change.

-Implications:
+Implications of changing the secret:

 - If a DICOM instance is de-identified twice using the same project, secret, and profile, the resulting de-identified instances are identical.
 - If the secret changes, de-identifying the same DICOM instance again with the same project and profile but the new secret will produce different de-identified instances.